 - Tennis Court

-Upon entering the rooms in the main building, it takes a few minutes to notice anything other than the fantastic views through the wall-sized windows.
-Inside, there's little to compete; the décor is low-key and in all-natural materials - monkey-puzzle wood panelling confers a snug alpine feel.
+You have a choice of rooms and suites in the main building, or larger chalets (with 2-3 bedrooms) dotted around the grounds, each with their own kitchen and a living area.
+Whichever you choose, it will take you a few minutes to notice anything other than the fantastic lake views through the wall-sized windows.
+Inside, there's little to compete: the décor is low-key and in all-natural materials.

-The firm beds, made up with crisp cotton sheets, dominates the room, and soft white alpaca rugs on the floor add a real touch of luxury; the flagstones are warm underfoot, too.
+In the main hotel rooms and suites, we had a firm comfy bed made up with crisp cotton sheets, and soft white alpaca rugs on the floor.
+Monkey-puzzle wood panelling confers a snug alpine feel, and the flagstones are warm underfoot, too.
 A log fireplace, which hotel staff will light on request, is recessed into the wall and firewood is stacked away in the hallway.
 A comfortable upright chair made from stretched rope over wood and a tree-trunk lampshade carry through motifs from the rest of the hotel.
 A walk-in wardrobe, complete with white towelling robes and slippers, is just off to one side of the hallway, while the functional but pleasant bathroom, with a bath and powerful shower, is at the other side.

-If you want more space, there's a Suite and 2 Family Suites, each complete with a small library and a squashy sofa.
+If you want more space, there's a 1-bedroom Suite and two 2-bedroom Family Suites, each boasting a small sitting area with library and a squashy sofa.